swentel/indieweb/README.md

   - add publish webmentions snippets as simple extra fields
   - add more channels to publish to
   - store data from replies, as comments ?
+  - add social profile links to home (for indieauth.com)